Robotistan/Robotistan-RDT/docs/source/library/mblib.rst

 PicoBricks Library has two distinct types of block shapes:

 * oval: these are ``reporter blocks`` that return some kind of information back.
 The user would normally either assign these to a project variable or use it in a suitable input slot of other blocks.
-The return information type is a Number.
+The return information type can be any of the supported data types.

 * rectangular: these are ``command blocks`` that perform a programmed function and do not return any information.